 In October 2019, ProductionWeekly stated that the show was still in active development, and production is scheduled to start in 2020 (it’s unclear as of January 2021 whether this is still the case).

 In March 2020, Bryan shared a small (and rather empty) update regarding the live-action series, saying:

-Of course, in August 2020 (see above) the original creators departed the series so production is still up in the air which we can assume means the production is still early on.
+Of course, in August 2020 (see above), the original creators departed the series when production was still up in the air.

 Production will go ahead in Vancouver, Canada.
 Although it has been listed to get underway multiple times, it’s now believed through multiple sources that production is set to get underway in November 2021 and run through April 2022.

 The show is being filmed under the working title of ‘Trade Winds.’